-The Fusion Slider is a beautifully and lean slider, developed especially for Avada, with amazing flexibility that produces stunning results.
-The slider is 100% responsive, giving you full control over width and height to easily create fixed, full width or full screen sliders.
-Create image and video slides with support for self hosted videos, Youtube and Vimeo.
+The Fusion Slider is a beautiful and lean slider, developed especially for Avada, with amazing flexibility that produces stunning results.
+The slider is 100% responsive, giving you full control over width and height to easily create fixed, full width or full-screen sliders.
+Create image and video slides with support for self-hosted videos, Youtube and Vimeo.
 Add title and subhead text along with buttons, and control various styles and settings.
 Read below for information on how to use the Fusion Slider.

 The Fusion Slider consists of sliders and slides.
 You must first create a slider, then create slides and assign them to the slider.
 Any slide you create can be assigned to any slider.
 Continue reading below to learn about Fusion Sliders and Slides.

 Before you can display your Fusion Slider on your site, you must first create a slider for your slides.
 In this section, we’ll be covering how to create a slider, the options you can use to customize it, and some important information.

 Step 1 – Navigate to the Fusion Slider > Add or Edit Sliders tab on your WordPress admin panel.

 Step 2 – Give your slider a name by entering it in the ‘Name’ field.

 Step 3 – Each slider you make can be used as a shortcode in a page or post.
 Enter a unique shortcode name in the ‘Shortcode’ field.

 Step 4 – Under the ‘Slider Size’ option, you can enter your slider’s width and height.